-- "Pardon me, our school has a tobacco-free policy in place this means tobacco and e-cigarettes are prohibited on campus." - "I'm sorry, but I must ask you to comply with our school/school district's tobacco-free policy by putting out your cigarette.
-Our school policy prohibits everyone - students, staff, and visitors - from bringing tobacco products to school grounds." - "Excuse me, but I must ask you to put away your chewing tobacco.
-We have a tobacco-free school policy in place on our campus that prohibits students, staff, and visitors from having tobacco of any kind on school property." - "We need to ask all visitors to comply with our school's tobacco-free schools policy.
+- "Pardon me, our school has a tobacco-free policy in place this means tobacco, nicotine and e-cigarettes are prohibited on campus at all times." - "I'm sorry, but I must ask you to comply with our school district's tobacco-free policy by putting out your cigarette.
+Our school policy prohibits everyone students, staff, and visitors from bringing tobacco and nicotine products to school grounds." - "Excuse me, but I must ask you to put away your chewing tobacco/nicotine pouch.
+We have a tobacco-free school policy in place on our campus that prohibits students, staff, and visitors from having tobacco or nicotine of any kind on school property." - "We need to ask all visitors to comply with our school's tobacco-free policy.
 Our goal is to model healthy behaviors to our students and to protect students, staff, and visitors from secondhand smoke.
-Thank you for your help." - "We ask everyone to comply with our tobacco-free policy and appreciate your help by putting away your chewing tobacco/cigarette/e-cigarette." - "You may not have noticed our signs indicating that the school is tobacco-free.
-If you wish to smoke/chew/ use e-cigarettes, you are welcome to leave the grounds and come back when you are finished.
+Thank you for your help." - "We ask everyone to comply with our tobacco-free policy and appreciate your help by putting away all your tobacco/nicotine/e-cigarette products." - "You may not have noticed our signs indicating that the school is tobacco-free.
+If you wish to use a tobacco/nicotine/e-cigarette product, you are welcome to leave campus property and come back when you are finished.
 Thank you." - "Our tobacco-free school policy extends to school events off school property.
-Please do not use tobacco of any kind during this event."
+Please do not use tobacco or nicotine of any kind during this event."